thejeffchen/google-rank-checker/README.md

 You should see windows opening up and typing in search terms

 8) Go to the HTML folder and open up keywords_rankings.csv to get your list of URLs!

+### Important Limitations
+1) This is only for small scale rank checking, it goes at around ~6 terms a minute to be a good citizen of Google.
+I'm sure you can build out a large scale scraping operation with hundreds of AWS EC2 instances and thousands of proxies, but if you know how to do that, you probably don't need this script.
+2) This only looks at the 1st page of search results.
+This was built for a specific project and I just needed to look at the first page.
+I might consider writing something that goes to the other pages, but it isn't built right now.
+3) This only gives you the URLs of the first page of search results.
+Again, I only needed the URLs for this specific project

+Note: I also wrote most of the script in a few hours so it isn't perfect, but all feedback is welcome!